-- Nonresidential Use Shall not exceed a floor area ratio (FAR) of .30, nor an impervious surface ratio (ISR) of - See 'Additional Standards' section of these Category Descriptions and Rules.
+- " Nonresidential Use Shall not exceed a floor area ratio (FAR) of .30, nor an impervious surface ratio (ISR) of .80. - See 'Additional Standards' section of these Category Descriptions and Rules for the identified uses that have acreage thresholds.

 CR

 COMMERCIAL RECREATION [CR]